juneyong-lee/juneyong-lee.github.io/_posts/2019-4-6-Final-Project-BHA6.md

 ![]({{ juneyong-lee.github.io }}/images/Final7_Forehead.jpg) <BR>

 Forehead area had most growth than any other areas of my face.
-I think because forehead tends to be oily area, maybe the area is prone to host more microbes than other areas.
+Maybe because forehead tends to be oily, I think this part is prone to host more microbes than other areas.

 <BR>
 ![]({{ juneyong-lee.github.io }}/images/PetriDish_Lee.jpg) <BR>